dmitripr/covid19/README.md

 **Animation**

 Animation it done by running `animation_confirmed_new_vs_total.py`, this script uses data gathered by `get_data.py`.
 It will place individual plots into `animation` folder.
 After all plots are created you can run `ffmpeg` to generate MP4 file.
-I use the following command:
+I use the following command embedded in the script (based on MacOS, you may need to tweak for your OS)

 `ffmpeg -framerate 2 -i %04d_confirmed_new_vs_total.png -vcodec libx264 -crf 25  -pix_fmt yuv420p -movflags +faststart confirmed.mov`